 Eating out can be as expensive or as cheap as you want – you can splurge on a fantastic meal at Botswana Butchery or Rata.
 But, we loved using First Table to get 50% off meals, this app gives you the first table of the night for 50% off – it’s a great way to try out Queenstown’s restaurants cheaply.
 The best cheap eats in Queenstown include Fat Badgers for pizza, the famous Fergburger, Caribe Latin Kitchen for delicious Mexican food, and Taco Medic.

-So, in short, Queenstown can be an expensive place to live (especially with all the temptations), but once you start earning money, you will notice the expense less & less.
+So, in short, living in Queenstown can be an expensive (especially with all the temptations), but once you start earning money, you will notice the expense less & less.

 How much money do I need to move to Queenstown?